Pure or familial hypercholesterolemia is a condition in which a genetic anomaly causes high cholesterol levels.

-According to the Familial Hypercholesterolemia Foundation, an estimated 1 in 300-500 people in the United States have pure hypercholesterolemia.
-However, an estimated 90 percent of people remain undiagnosed with the condition do not know they have it and do not receive a diagnosis.
+According to the Familial Hypercholesterolemia Foundation, an estimated 1 in 250 people worldwide have pure or familial hypercholesterolemia.
+However, many people with the condition do not know they have it and do not receive a diagnosis.

-The major risk factor for developing pure hypercholesterolemia is having one or both parents with a history of the condition.
+The primary risk factor for developing FH is having one or both parents with a history of the condition.

-People of certain ethnicities are at a higher risk of experiencing the condition.
+People of certain ethnicities have a higher risk of developing FH.
 These include:

 - Ashkenazi Jews

 In other types of high cholesterol, a person experiences the effects later in life as the impact of lifestyle and dietary choices starts to take hold.
 However, FH occurs from birth, and high cholesterol does not often present many symptoms in its early stages.

 A blood test will usually show levels of LDL in the blood.
 Doctors would consider levels of 190 milligrams per deciliter (mg/dl) or higher in adults and 160 mg/dl or higher in children to be excessive.

 Although symptoms rarely occur, some people with FH may experience: